benlin1211/ProjectGuava/README.md

 Ben Lin's NCTU CS project in 2020

 # Introduction
-This seminar applies Deep Clustering Network to classify the level of guava maturity.
+This seminar applies Deep Clustering Network to classify the level of guava hardness, which is an indicator of guava maturity.

 # Dataset
 THe Guava pictures are made by myself and filmed by WebCam.
 Each guava can generate 12 pixel images as data.